 Most strategies involve educating specific public and private sector organizations, groups and selected individuals.
 The education of these groups may take on many forms and be assigned to the same or different individuals.
 Usually, executive management such as a city manager or chief of police, will handle these high-profile meetings and public relations events.
 To assist in this educational process, consider the following:

-• Present at community-oriented policing meetings and other similar public forums much support as possible from all other city departments, staff, citizens, corporations and the press.
+Present at community-oriented policing meetings and other similar public forums

+PLANNING TIPS

+The ultimate goal is to gain a s

+much support as possible

+from all other city

+departments, staff, citizens

+corporations and the press ·